 Tax-Qualified Contracts - Withdrawals and Income Payments.
 The Code imposes limits on loans, withdrawals, and income payments under tax-qualified Contracts.
 The Code also imposes required minimum distributions for tax-qualified Contracts and a 10% penalty on certain taxable amounts received prematurely under a tax-qualified Contract.
 You should discuss these limits, required minimum distributions, tax penalties and the tax computation rules with your tax adviser.
 Any withdrawals under a tax-qualified Contract will be taxable except to the extent they are allocable to an investment in the Contract (any after-tax contributions).
-In most cases, there will be little or no investment in the Contract for a tax-qualified Contract because contributions will have been made on a pre-tax or tax-deductible basis.
+In most cases, there will be little or no investment in the Contract for a tax-qualified Contract or a pre-tax or tax-deductible basis.